Venetia Stanley (1887–1948): Family

-Venetia Stanley was born on 22 August 1887, the youngest daughter of Edward Lyulph Stanley, 4th Baron Sheffield and Stanley of Alderley and his wife, Mary Katharine (1848–1929), daughter of Sir Isaac Lowthian Bell of Washington, co.
-Durham.
+Venetia Stanley was born on 22 August 1887, the youngest daughter of Edward Lyulph Stanley, 4th Baron Sheffield and Stanley of Alderley and his wife, Mary Katharine (1848–1929), daughter of Sir Isaac Lowthian Bell of Washington, County Durham.

 Venetia’s father succeeded his eldest brother, Henry Stanley, 3rd Baron Stanley of Alderley, in 1903, and by special remainder succeeded to the barony of Sheffield on the death in 1909 of his kinsman Henry North Holroyd, 3rd Earl of Sheffield.

 Venetia had three brothers, Arthur, Edward John and Oliver Hugh, and five sisters, Katharine Florence Clementine (died whilst young), Henrietta Margaret, Sylvia Laura and Blanche Florence Daphne.

 Her father had been the Liberal MP for Oldham from 1880 to 1885, after which he concentrated on educational reform.

 On his succession to the peerage in 1903 Stanley inherited estates at Alderley Park, Cheshire and Penrhos house, Anglesey.

 The Coterie

-Venetia Stanley was member of the coterie, a fashionable and famous set of English aristocrats and intellectuals of the 1910s, widely quoted and profiled in magazines and newspapers of the period.
+Venetia Stanley was a member of the Coterie, set of English aristocrats and intellectuals of the 1910s, widely quoted and profiled in magazines and newspapers of the period.
 They met constantly, at balls and dinners in town and leisurely country house parties, and they cultivated all the pleasures of civilisation.
 They indulged their high spirits in treasure hunts, fancy dress balls and evenings playing poker.
 They held riotous parties that went on till dawn and their doings were written up by a shocked and delighted press.